fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 `'T.M` is resolved to either

 * A static abstract method when `'T` is constrained by an interface `I` and `M` is an accessible static abstract member of `I`.
-  These are processed as normal member calls.
+  These are processed as normal member calls, or the most derived static method when interface `I` provides a default implementation of `M` (i.e. a virtual static method).

   ```fsharp